 This course is a great place to start – offering the opportunity to learn how to make a fused glass piece of wall art – something sea-sidey is proving popular.
 You will begin by learning how to accurately cut glass, then when you feel confident, you can then choose your project design.
 There will be a range of colours to choose from that will suit your project and I will be on hand at every stage to guide you through the process – all the while talking about the various practical aspects of fusing.

 As an alternative option, this day course can be focused on producing smaller pieces of fused glass to create jewellery or mosaic components using both the kiln and/or a mini kiln and microwave oven.

 If any of the dates below are not suitable for you, we can often arrange dates outside of the normal schedule.
 Get in touch to enquire.

 Bookings can be made through the contact form and payments can be made online or with cash, cheque or bank transfer before or on the day of the course.

 If you will be redeeming a CraftCourses gift voucher on this course, the voucher code must be provided at the point of booking.

 The day course includes use of tools, materials, refreshments and a lunch per person.

-*The firing will be done over night and will require collection the next day or additional postage cost if unable to collect.*
+*The firing will be done over night and will require collection the next day or posting can be arranged*

 Paul and Natalie were very experienced and made the learning process comfortable and most important achievable.
 After learning the technics of cutting and the tools required I then went on to learn the methods in making stained glass projects when sticking glass to glass, for me as a mosaic artist it was wonderful to see the result when putting some mosaic pieces into the frame.
 I will certainly return to learn more and highly recommend the course to anyone looking to learn this craft I can assure you it will be well worth it.